PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 edited CS_Call.cs file to fix error and created CategoryController and controller view in the PawanSekhonBookStore folder.
 Created index.cshtml razor view in the Areas>Admin>Views>Category.
 Modified the code according to the given CategoryView.txt file.
+Run the application and successfully got the output.